shehreendheda/katacoda-scenarios/taggingv2/apptagging/step3.md

     Because of the tags you assigned to the monitor in step 7, the monitor is linked to the respective APM service pages.

+17. Click the command `grademe`{{execute}} to receive credit for creating the monitor.

-17. In the browser tab with the **Manage Monitors** list, hover over the monitor you created.
+18. In the browser tab with the **Manage Monitors** list, hover over the monitor you created.
 Click the trash icon that appear on the right of the monitor to delete the monitor.